Flyleaf (band): Memento Mori (2009–2010)

 Flyleaf toured throughout the United States with Breaking Benjamin and Three Days Grace from January to March 2010.
 They embarked on a headlining tour called the "Unite & Fight Tour" with 10 Years and Fair to Midland.
 The tour began on April 28, 2010, and ended on June 6, 2010.
-June 11, 2010, the group has acted on MUZ TV Award 2010 (Премия МУЗ-ТВ) in Russia with songs: "I'm So Sick", "Again" and a song: "All Around Me".
+The band attended the Muz-TV Award 2010 awards (Премия МУЗ-ТВ) in Russia and performed the songs "I'm So Sick", "Again" and "All Around Me".
 They are one of many bands that performed at Download Festival on June 12, 2010.
 The band encouraged fans to donate to stop human trafficking in other countries.

 The band was scheduled to continue with the second leg of the "Unite & Fight" tour from September 10, 2010, to October 23, 2010, with Story of the Year, and performed at various festivals through the end of the year.
 They also released an animated music video for "Chasm" on September 22, which was directed/animated/illustrated by Giles Timms.
 At the end of the Unite and Fight tour in early November, Lacey collaborated with band Apocalyptica on the song "Broken Pieces", as well as with Australian singer Orianthi in her new song "Courage".
 Soon after they released "Arise" as the next single from Memento Mori.

 On November 6, 2010, the band performed at Rock the Hood, a festival at Fort Hood in memory of all the soldiers who have died, especially the 13 who died at the November 2009 shooting.

 On November 15, 2010, Lacey shared via Facebook that she and her husband, Joshua, were expecting a baby boy in early 2011.

 On December 7, 2010, Flyleaf released an EP titled Remember to Live, then released a cover of the John Mark McMillan song "How He Loves" on December 21, 2010.